ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 (See Appendix C of {{RFC7515}} for notes on implementing base64url encoding without padding.)"

-The COSE Key Thumbprint defined in {{RFC9679}} is a convenient and well-defined mechanism to assign a `kid` to Transparency Service keys.
+It is RECOMMENDED to use COSE Key Thumbprint, as defined in {{RFC9679}} as the mechanism to assign a `kid` to Transparency Service keys.

 ### Register Signed Statement